What is Pilates?

 Pilates follows core principles with an emphasis on flowing movement with precision and control.

-Pilates is generally considered a safe form of exercise for most common orthopedic conditions.
-The gentle and controlled movements are kind to joints and many exercises mirror those prescribed by Physiotherapists.
+Pilates is generally considered a safe form of exercise for most common orthopedic conditions, and many of the exercises mirror those prescribed by Physiotherapists.

 To attend one of my classes, please see the classes page.
 Or if you would like a Personal Training session, please get in touch to discuss your requirements.